yaucpthomas/escaperoom/README.md

       - The seed for randomization will be stored to ensure the hints, clues and passcodes will remain unchanged
 5. Program codes in multiple files
    - Separate program codes to multiple files to make it easier to read the codes and more orgranised
-      - A "tutorial.h" will be included which is about teaching players how the game works
+      - A "tutorial.h" is about teaching players how the game works
-      -
+      - A "map.h" includes all the commands regarding the map (e.g. "OpenMap")
 6. Proper indentation and naming styles
    - Indentation: K&R style based on [Indentation style](https://en.wikipedia.org/wiki/Indentation_style)
    - Naming Style: Function names directly based on own function